baumanj/python-learning/thursday.md

     import random
     help(random)

-That is something I type often because I can never remember the name of random.randrange.
+That is something I type often because I can never remember the name of `random.randrange()`.
 When you invoke `help()`, it will take you to a viewer powered by the `less` command.
 Type `h` for help on navigating within `less`.
 The most useful thing to know is that you can search by typing `/foo` to find occurrences of "foo" and then type `n` to go to the next one.
-If I happen to know what method I'm interested in, I can type that directly.
-I often type `help(random)`
+If you happen to know what method you're interested in, you can type that directly.
+I often type `help(random.sample)` because I can never remember the order of the arguments.

-For more detailed information docs.python.org is the place to go.
+For more detailed information, [docs.python.org](https://docs.python.org) is the place to go.
 One thing to be careful of is what version of documentation you're looking at.
-At isilon, we use 2.6.1.
+At Isilon, we use 2.6.1.
 Your computers likely have 2.7.x installed.

-Of course, don't forget your old friend Stack Overflow for answers to specicifc questions.
+Of course, don't forget your old friends Goolse and Stack Overflow for answers to specicifc questions.
+Python's "explicit is better" philosophy does have the benefit of making it quite googlable.

 ### The standard library functionality that you should be aware of